Main field(s) of study and in-depth level:

 be able to describe important empirical findings in the research field

-be able to independently analyze, compare and synthesize different theoretical perspectives in the research field
+be able to independently analyse, compare and synthesize different theoretical perspectives in the research field

 be able to independently search, evaluate, process and present information within the research field